MartinPacker/filterCSV/README.md

 * Two spaces denotes a level 1 node
 * Four spaces denotes a level 2 node
 * And so on

+If the file is detected to contain Markdown, leading dashes and asterisks followed by a single space are removed.
+(These are bulleted list markers in Markdown.)
+For example:

+    * A
+        * A1

+leads to the input file being interpreted as a level 0 node with text "A" and its child node with text "A1".

 For an XML input file the nesting level is in the data stream; Elements' children are at a deeper nesting level. \
 On import child nodes are created for the element's value (if it has one) and any attributes. \